Tom Shachtman

-Tom Shachtman (born 1942) is an American author, journalist, filmmaker, and educator.
-He has published more than thirty books across a variety of topics, including histories, biographies, and books for children.
+Tom Shachtman (born February 15, 1942) is an American author, journalist, filmmaker, and educator.
+He has published more than 30 books across a variety of topics, including histories, biographies and books for children.
 He lives in Connecticut.

 Awards

-Shachtman and British filmmaker David Dugan won the 2009 American Institute of Physics Science Writing Award for their two-part Nova documentary "Absolute Zero."
+Shachtman and the British filmmaker David Dugan won the 2009 American Institute of Physics Science Writing Award for their two-part Nova documentary Absolute Zero.